Meridian 818 DAC/Pre/Network Player

 The very best Meridian Sooloos Streaming Audio

 In comes the 818 Reference Audio Core.
-Essentially this is an 808.3 minus the CD transport but with the same high performance preamp (with more inputs), the same triple FIFO buffering, DSP upsampling and apodising filter, an improved ID41 Sooloos card and Torodial transformer-based power supply in place of the switched power supply in the 808.3 and other 800 series components.
+Essentially this is an 808.3 minus the CD transport but with the same high-performance preamp (with more inputs), the same triple FIFO buffering, DSP upsampling and apodizing filter, an improved ID41 Sooloos card and Torodial transformer-based power supply in place of the switched power supply in the 808.3 and other 800 series components.
 Could the 818 be the ultimate streaming audio device?
 In order to find out, I compared it directly to the 808.3.

 The 818 is the highest performance two-channel pre-amplifier and Sooloos end-point manufactured by Meridian.
-Connecting at the centre of an incredible Meridian music system, 818 offers simple networked integration with any Meridian Sooloos Digital Media System plus an array of other sources through high-performance analogue and digital inputs.
+Connecting at the center of an incredible Meridian music system, 818 offers simple networked integration with any Meridian Sooloos Digital Media System plus an array of other sources through high-performance analog and digital inputs.

-In common with the entire Meridian 800 Reference Series, 818 employs triple FIFO buffering along with a full suite of Meridian’s proprietary resolution enhancing DSP technologies, including apodising up-sampling of standard-rate digital inputs.
+In common with the entire Meridian 800 Reference Series, 818 employs triple FIFO buffering along with a full suite of Meridian’s proprietary resolution enhancing DSP technologies, including apodizing up-sampling of standard-rate digital inputs.

 Uniquely, the 818 Reference Audio Core features a power supply design built around a true toroidal transformer for minimum noise and maximum signal integrity.

-818 offers a diverse range of audio inputs, both analogue and digital.
-These inputs allow all your audio sources to be switched and processed using the same powerful audio enhancing DSP as the internal Sooloos source.
+818 offers a diverse range of audio inputs, both analog and digital.
+These inputs allow all your audio sources to be switched and processed using the same powerful audio-enhancing DSP as the internal Sooloos source.
 It also offers a way to connect and control almost any audio source the user might want to enjoy on DSP Loudspeakers.